-- Are located in the greater metropolitan areas of Baltimore, Boston, Los Angeles, Madison, Milwaukee, Philadelphia, San Francisco and Washington, DC.
+- Are located in the greater metropolitan areas of Boston, Los Angeles, Milwaukee, San Francisco and Washington, DC.
 Search below to see if your zip code falls within our range.

 Specifically, below are the types of services and organizations we fund.

 Following Albert Einstein's dictum, "If at first the idea is not absurd, then there is no hope for it."
 Innovation Grants support ideas that might easily appear radical or preposterous.
 Rarity is a good guideline to gauge whe